Ruth Dayan: Biography

-Ruth Schwartz (later Dayan) was born in Haifa, Palestine in 1917 during the end of the Ottoman Empire rule of the region, as the elder of the two daughters of Rachel (née Klimkar) and Tzvi Schwartz.
+Ruth Schwartz (later Dayan) was born in Haifa in 1917 during the end of the Ottoman Empire rule of the region, as the elder of the two daughters of Rachel (née Klimkar) and Tzvi Schwartz.
 Her parents were Russian Jewish immigrants who were part of the Second Aliyah.
 When Schwartz was two, the family relocated to England, where her parents completed their education.
 The family returned to Mandatory Palestine when she was 8.
 At this time, her mother, Rachel Schwartz was the first woman in Palestine to obtain a driver's license.
 Her sister married Ezer Weizman, nephew of Chaim Weizmann.

 Ruth moved to Nahalal when she was 18 and met her future husband, Israeli military leader and politician, Moshe Dayan.
 The couple married in 1935, and remained married for 36 years until their divorce in 1971.
 During this time, the couple lived in Nahalal and later in Tzahala.
 The couple's early years were difficult, with conditions at the moshav being primitive and her husband being active with the Haganah.
 His association with that organization led to his arrest and detention in a British prison for more than a year.

 The couple had three children: Yael Dayan, a former Knesset member and Deputy Mayor of Tel Aviv; Ehud (Udi) Dayan, a writer, who died in 2017; and Asaf "Assi" Dayan, an actor and filmmaker who died in 2014.
 Dayan's sister, Reuma, was married to Ezer Weizman, the Israeli air force general, Defense minister and the seventh President of Israel.

 Dayan collaborated on her life story with biographer Anthony David on a book which was published as The Remarkable Lives of Israeli Ruth Dayan and Palestinian Raymonda Tawil and their Forty Year Peace Mission (2015).
 Earlier, she had created a sensation with her tell-all book Or Did I Dream the Dream?
 The Story of Ruth Dayan, coauthored with journalist Helga Dudman in 1973, which became a best-seller.
 Among other things, Dayan said her husband "had such bad taste in women".

 Dayan died on 5 February 2021 at her home in Tel Aviv.
 She was 103, one month and one day short of her 104th birthday.